Central Comprehensively Deepening Reforms Commission

-The Commission's main task is to determine policy guidelines for reforming the economic, political, cultural, social, ethical and party-building systems in order to address long-term reform issues, as well as to guide reform-related bodies of the CCP at central and local level, and supervise the implementation of reform plans.
-According to observers, the group will have the ability to push policies past the bureaucracy and help General Secretary Xi Jinping consolidate his power over China's vast government apparatus, the State Council, usually the domain of the Premier.
+The commission's main task is to determine policy guidelines for reforming the economic, political, cultural, social, ethical and party-building systems in order to address long-term reform issues, as well as to guide reform-related bodies of the CCP at central and local level, and supervise the implementation of reform plans.
+The CCDR has local branches, which oversee the implementation of policy guidelines issued at the central level.

-The commission consists entirely of officials of at least "deputy national leader" rank in the official hierarchy.
+The CCDR consists entirely of officials of at least "deputy national leader" rank in the official hierarchy.
 Most of the commission's members are also members of the Politburo of the CCP, a 25-member central decision-making body.
 Four of the seven members of the Politburo Standing Committee are also part of the group.